 What is TEU doing to progress gender pay equity?

-Together TEU has begun mahi to progress gender pay equity for some of our lowest paid female dominated workforces across the sector.
+TEU members have begun mahi to progress gender pay equity for some of the lowest paid female-dominated workforces across the sector.
 The different parts of the Tertiary Education Sector require different approaches and significant opportunities are before us in two parts of our sector.

 Within the vocational and skills education sector we are working hard to ensure equity for staff and students is prioritised in the development of the Te Pūkenga operating model and built into the organisational structures and processes.
 We have submitted an equity briefing to the senior leadership team and the National Women's Committee have met with Te Pūkenga equity team to outline our expectations for staff equity.
 As an important first step in progressing equity, TEU is advocating for pay parity for all workers across the network within the negotiation of the collective agreements.
 Once this is achieved there will be more mahi to do to progress gender and ethnicity equity.